Call for Proposals – IDIL 2025 Incubation Program

 - Recognition of time spent translating educational materials into English using REH (1 hour of translated course material = 1 hour of REH).

-- Create one- or two-day immersive workshops in research laboratories
+- Create one- or two-day immersive workshops at research laboratories

-- Provide a specific method or technique for students
+- Share a specific method or technique with the students

 Who is this part of the call for proposals intended for?